-In 2017, the Compensation Committee of the Board of Directors recommended, and the Board approved a revised compensation plan pursuant to which all board fees are paid in Common Stock of the Company.
-Payment to the Board of Directors in shares of the Company's Common Stock is made after the close of the quarter in which the compensation is earned.
-During the year ended December 31, 2017, the Company issued 90,306 shares of Common Stock to its Board members for fees earned during the first, second and third quarters. he Company issued 47,766 shares of Common Stock to directors in the fourth quarter of 2017 were issued in February 2018 (see Note 15).
+In 2017, the Compensation Committee of the Board of Directors recommended, and the Board approved a revised compensation plan pursuant to which all board fees are paid in common stock of the Company.
+Payment to the Board of Directors in shares of the Company's common stock is made after the close of the quarter in which the compensation is earned.
+During 2018 and 2017, the Company issued 146,371 and 90,306 shares, respectively, of common stock to its Board members for fees earned.